AuDigitalHealth/lingo/contributing.md

 ## I Have a Question

-> If you want to ask a question, we assume that you have read the available [Documentation](./docs/USERGUIDE.md).
+> If you want to ask a question, we assume that you have read the available [User Guide](./docs/USERGUIDE.md).

 Before you ask a question, it is best to search for existing [Issues](https://github.com/aehrc/Snomio/issues) that might help you.
 In case you have found a suitable issue and still need clarification, you can write your question in this issue.
 It is also advisable to search the internet for answers first.